 The next one is being held on Monday 21st March at 10 a.m.
-PDT at the firm’s Cupertino headquarters, and features the tagline “Let us loop you in”, possibly in reference to the location of 1 Infinite Loop, or just possibly a cryptic (and not very obvious!) clue as to what might actually be unveiled.
+PDT at the firm’s Cupertino headquarters, and features the tagline “Let us loop you in,” possibly about the location of 1 Infinite Loop, or just possibly a cryptic (and not very obvious!) clue as to what might be unveiled.

-The rumour mill has been working over time as usual.
-We can guarantee there won’t be a new flagship iPhone, however that’s not the whole story.
+The rumor mill has been working overtime as usual.
+We can guarantee there won’t be a new flagship iPhone.
+However, that’s not the whole story.
 Many people have bemoaned the lack of a truly up to date 4-inch iPhone, and while the iPhone 5s is still available in many countries, it’s certainly about time we saw a new small form factor device that comes with Apple Pay support (via the embedded NFC chip).
-The new “new” iPhone is rumoured to be called the iPhone SE (“Special Edition”?), and is set to come with the latest A9 CPU as used in the iPhone 6s.
+The new “new” iPhone is rumored to be called the iPhone SE (“Special Edition”?) and is set to come with the latest A9 CPU as used in the iPhone 6s.
 As far as other aspects of the phone are concerned, aside from a few questionable leaks online, we don’t really know for sure, but it seems likely that Apple would want their entire current lineup to support wireless payments, feature touch ID (a certainty, if we had to bet on it), the latest camera module (and Live Photos support) as well as sporting a design more akin to the current crop of Apple devices.

 Why is Apple probably launching a smaller iPhone?
 There is undoubtedly a market for a cheaper, smaller, but still fully-featured device, aimed at people that simply prefer a smaller device, as well as being more affordable and thus extending Apple’s penetration into markets like India and China, where there is still huge room for growth.
 That will please the analysts, who have hammered the Apple stock price over the last year or so.
 They can never truly be pleased, so you can expect the usual raft of complaints as soon as the event is over.
 However, one of the insightful comments I read recently on one of the tech sites was that a new Apple device’s success is directly linked to the amount of complaining and criticism it receives.
 So if that’s the case, let’s hope there’s a huge outpouring of scorn and contempt for the iPhone SE, as it will result in a sure-fire success!